Elias Achouri

-Mohamed Elias Achouri (مُحَمَّد إِلْيَاس عَاشُورِيّ; born 10 February 1999) is a professional footballer who plays as a midfielder for Danish Superliga side Copenhagen.
-Born in Reunion, Achouri plays for the Tunisia national team.
+Mohamed Elias Achouri (مُحَمَّد إِلْيَاس عَاشُورِيّ; born 10 February 1999) is a professional footballer who plays as a winger for Major League Soccer club San Diego FC.
+Born in Réunion, an overseas department of France, he plays for the Tunisia national team.

 Club career

 On 26 August 2021, Achouri joined Liga Portugal 2 club Trofense on loan from Estoril.
-On 31 August 2022, Achouri joined Danish Superliga side Viborg FF on a deal until June 2025.
+On 31 August 2022, Achouri joined Danish Superliga side Viborg on a deal until June 2025.

 Achouri made the move to 15-time Danish Superliga champions Copenhagen on 24 July 2023, signing a four-year deal with the Lions.
-This was at the time the biggesst sale of Viborg FF ever.
+This was at the time the biggest sale of a Viborg player ever.

+On 24 July 2026, Achouri signed with Major League Soccer side San Diego FC on a three-year deal for an undisclosed fee.

 International career

-Achouri was born in Saint-Denis, Seine-Saint-Denis to a Tunisian father and an Algerian mother.
+Achouri was born in Saint-Denis, Réunion to a Tunisian father and an Algerian mother.
 He debuted for the Tunisia national team in a 4–0 win over Equatorial Guinea on 2 June 2022.